General Questions

 We also have internal scholarships, multiple Teaching Assistant positions and several work/learn job opportunities.

-Students are fully eligible for Canadian federal and provincial loans and any applicable US educational loans (please note that part-time students may not be eligible for all loans; please also note that US Stafford Loans are NOT awarded to students studying in a non-US institution by telecommunications – so Optional-Residency students cannot receive these loans).
+Students are fully eligible for Canadian federal and provincial loans and any applicable US educational loans (please note that part-time students may not be eligible for all loans; please also note that US Stafford Loans are NOT awarded to students studying in a non-US institution by telecommunications – so Distance Education students cannot receive these loans).

 Applicants should have a four-year bachelor’s degree or recognized equivalent, with a B+ average in the last two years.